Admissible orders on fuzzy numbers: Final Remarks

 \section{Final Remarks}

-In this paper, we generalize the notion of admissible order on the set of closed subinterval of $[0,1]$ with respect to the natural order on this set to admissible orders for fuzzy numbers equipped with an arbitrary order.
-Although of the Klir and Yuan order not be consensual as the natural order for the set of fuzzy numbers, most of the orders proposed for fuzzy numbers refines this order.
-So we deal the Klir-Yuan order as the ``natural'' one for $\NFR$ and explore the admissible order with respect to this order.
+In this paper, we generalize the notion of admissible order on the set of closed subintervals of $[0,1]$ to the set of fuzzy numbers equipped with an arbitrary order.
+Although the Klir and Yuan order is not consensually accepted as the natural order for the set of fuzzy numbers, most of the orders proposed for fuzzy numbers refine this order.
+So we deal {with} the Klir-Yuan order as the ``natural'' one for $\NFR$ and explore the admissible order with respect to this order.

-Applications of admissible orders on several domains has been well succed in several areas as can be seen in \cite{Laura17,Bentkowska15,BustinceGBKM13,Laura16b} and the same happen with application of fuzzy numbers.
-So, result naturally that in a future enforce be made to develop interesting applications of admissible orders on $NFR$.
+Applications of admissible orders on several domains {have} been succesfully developed in several areas as can be seen in \cite{Annax20,Laura17,Bentkowska15,BustinceGBKM13,Laura16b} and the same happens with the application of fuzzy numbers. {Thus}, it may be expected that in a future efforts can be made to develop interesting applications of admissible orders on $\NFR$.

-In \cite{bustince2013generation} a construction method of admissible orders over the set of closed subintervals of $[0,1]$ based on aggregation functions is provided and latellly generalized in \cite{Santana2020}.
-As a future work, we will intend to introduce a generation method of admissible order on $\NFR$.
+In \cite{bustince2013generation} a construction method of admissible orders over the set of closed subintervals of $[0,1]$ based on aggregation functions is provided and lately generalized in \cite{Santana2020}.
+As a future work, we will intend to introduce a generation method of admissible orders on $\NFR$.

+Namely, in \cite{Cornelis2004} is one of the many proposals in the literature regarding weighted fuzzy graphs.
+Our use of admissible orders is what guarantees that the final cost of all possible paths can be ordered linearly, thus always obtaining the shortest way.